cozy-elixir/cozy_publisher/README.md

 A minimal filesystem-based publishing engine that supports custom adapters.

+It aims to provide a more flexible mechanism for file parsing and transformation.

+> This is a fork of [NimblePublisher](https://github.com/dashbitco/nimble_publisher).

 ## Overview

 Suppose we have a batch of article files in following format: